 The area is filled with endless opportunities for outdoor recreation, so it’s a great basecamp for adventures in the Crystal River Valley.
 As of 2020, the Census Designated Place had a population of just 127.
 It’s the perfect size for maintaining that lovely sense of small-town charm and hospitality.
 Redstone resides at an elevation of 7,200 feet in Pitkin County.

+Redstone was founded in 1898.
 Originally the town was built as a model company town for coal and steel pioneer, John Osgood.
 He was the sixth wealthiest man in America at the time in 1900.
-He had 88 individually-styled European cottages, complete with plumbing and electricity for his workers.
+He had 88 individually-styled European cottages built in town, complete with plumbing and electricity for his workers.

-Redstone Castle – Originally home to coal & steel tycoon, John Cleveland Osgood.
+Redstone Castle – Originally home to coal and steel tycoon, John Cleveland Osgood.
 His guests included such figures as Teddy Roosevelt, John D. Rockefeller, J.P.
 Morgan and Prince Leopold.
 Public tours are offered on most weekends throughout the year.